dustgalactic/dustgalactic.github.io/_posts/2026-08-29-effort-dilemma.md

 permalink: /effort-dilemma
 ---

 Technical writers sometimes face a frustrating dilemma where stakeholders view their work as either "not enough" or "too much".
-By applying product management principles and focusing on root problems rather than prescribed solutions, writers can show the unseen labor behind docs.
-This post explores how to build team trust and navigate the effort heuristic in tech.
+This post explores how to show the unseen labor behind docs, build team trust, and navigate the effort heuristic in tech.

 ---